mojotech/jeet/README.md

 - [Stylus](stylus)
 - [SCSS](scss)

 Want to sandbox it right this very second?
-Fork some examples on [CodePen](http://codepen.io/collection/eilAH/).
+Fork an [SCSS](http://bit.ly/jeet6-scss) or [Stylus](http://bit.ly/jeet6-stylus) example on CodePen.

 Explore [Jeet Integrations](https://github.com/mojotech/jeet/wiki/Jeet-Integrations) to see some community-backed plugins to your favorite frameworks and libraries.